Reader Question · Career Basics

 1. Stop treating one person as your only source

-The first mistake new hires make when the buddy goes dark is trying harder with the buddy.
+The first instinct when the buddy goes dark is to try harder with the buddy.
 More pings, more “hey sorry to bug you.”
-This rarely works, because the buddy is busy and now also feeling guilty, which makes them avoid the Slack thread instead of engaging with it.
+This rarely works, because the buddy is busy and now feels guilty, which makes them avoid the Slack thread instead of engaging with it.
+You’ve created an awkwardness loop.

-Let him off the hook, at least in your own mind.
-Some percentage of people on every team will be unreliable for onboarding.
-Your job is not to fix that.
-Your job is to find the people who will actually help.
+Let him off the hook in your own head.
+Your job isn’t to fix his calendar.
+Your job is to find people who’ll actually answer.

 • Your team’s shared channels.
 Most of your stuck questions have already been asked by someone before you.
-Before pinging anyone, search for the question in the team channel.
-You’ll be surprised how often the answer is right there.
+Search before pinging anyone.
+The answer is often right there in October’s threads.

 • The documented onboarding guide, if there is one.
 Even if it’s outdated, it’s a starting point.

 • Other recent hires.
-Anyone who joined in the 90 days before you remembers what it’s like.
-They’re disproportionately willing to answer questions because they recently had the same ones.
+Anyone who joined in the 90 days before you remembers what it’s like — and they’re disproportionately willing to answer because they recently had your exact questions.
 Find them on the team page and Slack them directly.

-• Your peers with adjacent roles.
-If your buddy was supposed to show you how something works, the person who most needs you to know how it works is usually your closest peer, not your buddy.
+• Peers in adjacent roles.
+If your buddy was supposed to show you how something works, the person who most needs you to know is usually your closest peer, not your assigned buddy.

-• Your manager, for the blocking questions only.
-Save your manager asks for the things that are actually blocking your work — not for “which Confluence page do I start with.”
+• Your manager, for blocking questions only.
+Save manager asks for things actually blocking work — not “which Confluence page do I start with.”

 Your buddy was one tile in the onboarding mosaic.
-You can rebuild the mosaic around him.
+The mosaic still works without him.

 If you’re stuck on two things, resist the urge to send “I’m stuck, can we chat?”
 That’s a costly ask.
 It requires a meeting.
-Most busy people will not schedule a meeting with a new hire on short notice.
+Most busy people will not schedule a meeting with a new hire on short notice — they’ll respond on the “I’ll get to it when I can” timeline, which is never.

-3. Tell your manager — but about the work, not the buddy
+3. Tell your manager — about the work, not the buddy

 This is the step most people get wrong.
-Either they don’t tell their manager anything, and drift quietly for weeks, or they tell their manager “my buddy has been unresponsive” and the manager has to go have an awkward conversation with a senior IC about responsiveness to a new hire.
+They either say nothing and drift quietly for weeks, or they say “my buddy has been unresponsive” and force the manager into a messy political situation with someone who was trying to help.

-The better version: bring up the two things you’re stuck on, not the person.
+Bring up the two things you’re stuck on.
+Don’t bring up the person.

 “Want to flag a couple of things I’m trying to get unstuck on.
 I’m looking for the right way to run [X] — couldn’t find a clear pattern in the docs — and I need to understand how the team handles [Y].
 Any chance you could point me at who would know?”